MadhuraBelsare1/card-developer/docs/gettingstarted/webhook-product-preview.md

 **Company ID / ClientID** Fiserv assigned ClientID an 8-digit identifier.

-**Client Logo** Fiserv assigned Client Logo or Digital Provider Expanded Logo, a unique 4-character alphanumeric identifier assigned by Fiserv.
+**Client Logo** Fiserv-assigned Client Logo or Digital Provider Expanded Logo, a unique 4-character alphanumeric identifier assigned by Fiserv.

 **Webhook URL** A webhook URL is a user-defined HTTP endpoint that receives and processes the event requests.
 This URL is defined by you as the Client.